Opencontour/Opencontour_mousum/docs/OpencontourHeapLeachStacking.md

 #### Update Solution Layer Properties

-The **Update Solution** function can be used to populate solution layer properties that do not already have the properties of application rate (app rate, gpm/ft2 or L/m2/hr) and Leach time (lt, days).
-The **Update Solution** function uses the Solution layer to populate the CutterResult and Mineplan layer’s ‘on’ and ‘lt’ properties with a value for each record centroid contained within the **Solution** layer polygon.
+Solution layer features that do not already have the properties application rate (app_rate, gpm/ft2 or L/m2/hr) and Leach time (lt, days) populated can be added using the Update Solution function.
 This is accessed from **Utility Menu > Stacking > Solution**.
-The CutterResult layer will have the ‘app_rate’ property written on it.
+The **Update Solution** function will use the Solution layer to populate the CutterResult and Mineplan layer’s ‘on’ and ‘lt’ properties with a value for each record centroid contained within the **Solution** layer polygon.
+The CutterResult layer will have the ‘app_rate’ property written to it.

 **NOTE: The polygon must be drawn above the CutterResult's elevation.**